Rubans231/Face-Mask-Detection/README.md

 - # Working

 - Clone the URL and open up a script.
 It should just work.
 I hope
-- If it doesn't work, post it in issues and I'll check it out later
+- If it doesn't work, post in issues and I'll check it out later